-A video version of Roadside Theater’s highly acclaimed play, Red Fox/Second Hangin’ is the story of M.B.
-“Doc” Taylor, called “the Red Fox”–a red-headed, red-bearded, highly popular preacher, doctor, philosopher, mystic, and U.S. Marshall.
-His execution, the second in the history of Wise County, Virginia, followed that of a local troublemaker.
-Both had been implicated in murders resulting from a feud that began during the Civil War.
+A film version of Roadside Theater’s highly acclaimed play, Red Fox/Second Hangin’ is the story of M.B.
+“Doc” Taylor, called “the Red Fox.”
+Taylor was a red-headed, red-bearded, highly popular preacher, doctor, philosopher, mystic, and U.S. Marshall.
+His execution, the second in the history of Wise County, Virginia, followed that of a local troublemaker, who — like Taylor — had been implicated in murders resulting from a feud that began during the Civil War.
 The hangings kicked off a law-and-order campaign that Northern speculators considered essential to expanding their coal mining operations in turn-of-the-century Appalachia.
 Onstage, Roadside Theater actors Gary Slemp, Frankie Taylor, and Don Baker recount this historical tale, adopting different voices and personae, and weaving economic and political tensions into a family saga.
 The program was recorded before an audience in Carcassonne, Kentucky.